 Where to Grab a Drink in Baltimore Right Now

 Bars are the backbone of Baltimore.
-Sure, there are great restaurants, breweries, and -- of course -- seafood spots, but you can’t walk a block in this town without passing a tavern or two.
-Nowadays, these dark dives and intimate cocktail lounges have spilled out into the street in the form of sidewalk tables, converted patios, and tented courtyards to combat the spread of COVID-19.
-As the temperatures begin to take a dip and 2020 anxiety rages on, we sure could use a drink to warm our bodies and souls.
-Here are 25 of our favorite spots to do just that.
+Sure, there are great restaurants, breweries, and, of course, seafood spots, but you can’t walk a block in this town without passing a tavern or two.
+Nowadays, these dark dives and intimate cocktail lounges have spilled out into the street with sidewalk tables, converted patios, and tented courtyards to combat the spread of the COVID-19.
+As 2021 anxiety rages on, we sure could use a drink to warm our bodies and souls.
+Here are some of our favorite spots to do just that.
+Just remember to bring your mask and, just in case, proof of vaccination.

 No memories of growing up in Baltimore are complete without a night at the Ottobar.
 From its humble beginnings as a tiny rock club downtown to its current two-story location in Remington, the venue has gone through a lot of changes in its 23 years.
 One constant is its commitment to the local community and music scene and, recently, its fans returned the favor by donating nearly $150,000 to a GoFundMe page in order to help the bar keep going.
-Now the patio is open seven days a week with drink specials, food trucks, and trivia nights and the fabled venue is even beginning to introduce socially distanced shows inside.
+After keeping the patio open seven days with drink specials, food trucks, and trivia nights, the fabled venue is back open for socially distanced shows inside.

 The Bluebird Cocktail Room

 We know that fancy cocktail bars can sometimes feel like a drag (read: stuffy and expensive), but local residents often flock to Bluebird.
-On two floors of a building right off Hampden’s main street, the cocktail bar is downright beautiful in both sunlight or candlelight -- and the porch swings out front are a lovely touch.
+On three floors of a building right off Hampden’s main street, the cocktail bar is downright beautiful in both sunlight or candlelight—and the porch swings out front are a lovely touch.
 Perusing the literary-themed menu is a fun adventure in itself and it rotates often, but a safe bet is the Old Fashioned with citrus and vanilla poured over a house-carved ice sphere.
-Check out its current menu, cleverly dubbed Until Conditions Improve, for delicious burgers, tartare, and cocktails.
+Check out the second-floor bar and beautiful side deck of De Kleine Duivel, which features craft cocktails, Belgian beers, and a food menu that focuses on fermentation and preservation.

 Johnny Rad's Pizzeria Tavern

 This pizza pub at the cross-section of Canton, Fells Point, and Butchers Hill fulfills all of our adolescent dreams with punk rock on the stereo, skateboards on the walls, and a diverse but approachable beer selection.
-Beers -- like Mama’s Lil Yellow Pils or Monument City 51 Rye -- come on draft and in a lot of canned varieties here and safe bet snacks include the fried risotto balls, Trainwreck pizza, or any vegan option.
-During the year of our lord 2020, the bar has set up additional outside seating and a COVID-friendly takeout counter behind Plexiglass.
+Beers—like Mama’s Lil Yellow Pils or Monument City 51 Rye—come on draft and in a lot of canned varieties here and safe bet snacks include the fried risotto balls, Trainwreck pizza, or any vegan option.
+The bar features inside and outside seating, and offers its entire menu for takeout.

 29th Street Tavern